-- Earn 44 subject specific credits according to this distribution: - o 8 credits in English, 8 credits in Social Studies, 6 credits in Math (including 2 credits in advanced math), 6 credits in Science including 1 lab science, 2 credits in World Language, 2 credits in the Arts, 4 credits in Physical Education, 1 credit in Health, and 7 elective credits. - Earn a passing grade (65+%) or a Waiver (in the time of Covid) on five (5) required Regents exams as follows: - o Any Mathematics - o English Language Arts - o Any Laboratory Science - o Any Social Studies - o Any 1 additional exam (may be another Science, Social Studies, LOTE or Mathematics)
+- Earn 44 subject specific credits according to this distribution: - o 8 credits in English, 8 credits in Social Studies, 6 credits in Math (including 2 credits in advanced math), 6 credits in Science including 1 lab science, 2 credits in World Language, 2 credits in the Arts, 4 credits in Physical Education, 1 credit in Health, and 7 elective credits. - Earn a passing grade (65+%) or a Waiver (in the time of Covid) on five (5) required Regents exams as follows: - o Algebra I - o English Language Arts - o Any Laboratory Science - o Any Social Studies - o Any 1 additional exam (may be another Science, Social Studies, LOTE or Mathematics)

-There are some safety nets that may be applicable to special populations (English Language Learners, recent admits to the NYS school system, and Students With Disabilities).
+^{} There are some safety nets that may be applicable to special populations (English Language Riverdale Kingsbridge Academy MS/HS 141 Course Guide 2024-25

+Learners, recent admits to the NYS school system, and Students With Disabilities).
 If your child qualifies for a safety net his/her guidance counselor will speak with the student about what the options are.

-In order to graduate with an Advanced Regents high school diploma, students must have a Riverdale Kingsbridge Academy MS/HS 141 Course Guide 2025-26 passing grade or waiver all of the Regents Examinations required for an Advanced Regents Diploma and fulfill the following distribution and credit requirements:
+In order to graduate with an Advanced Regents high school diploma, students must have a passing grade or have a Regents waiver all of the Regents Examinations required for an Advanced Regents Diploma and fulfill the following distribution and credit requirements: